 We may be involved, either as plaintiff or defendant, in a variety of ongoing claims, demands, suits, investigations, tax matters and proceedings that arise from time to time in the ordinary course of its business.
-In evaluating whether a contingency should be disclosed, the Company considers if there is at least a reasonable possibility that a loss or an additional loss may have been incurred, and either an accrual is not made because any of the conditions, or an exposure to loss exists in excess of the amount accrued.
 We evaluated all potentially significant litigation, government investigations, claims or assessments in which we are involved and determined there were no contingent losses, either accrued or reasonably possible of loss that could materially affect its results of operations, financial condition, or cash flows.

 We record an accrual with respect to a claim, suit, investigation or proceeding when it is reasonably probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-Any recorded liabilities, including any changes to such liabilities for the quarter ended March 31, 2015, were not material to the Consolidated Financial Statements.
+Any recorded liabilities, including any changes to such liabilities for the quarter ended June 30, 2015, were not material to the Consolidated Financial Statements.